osmlab/atlas-checks/docs/checks/connectivityCheck.md

 #### Configuration

-This check has one configurable that can be changed in the configuration file [config.json](../../config/configuration.json)
+This check has some configurables that can be changed in the configuration file [config.json](../../config/configuration.json)

 Defaults:
 - ```"nearby.edge.distance.meters": 2.0``` - Distance (meters) between disconnected Edge and Node
 - ```"denylisted.highway.filter": "highway->no"``` - Highway value(s) not included
+- ```"checked.highway.values":["motorway","trunk", ...]``` - The attribute describes what highway types are considered
+valid for checking.
+By default, only car navigable road are taken into account.

 #### Live Examples